albert12132/albertwu.org/README.md

 Main Directory Makefile Commands
 ================================

-* `make pub-all`: publishes all apps, public assets, and index.html
+* `make pub-all`: publishes all apps listed in the variable `APPS`, public assets, and index.html
 * `make pub-assets`: publishes public assets (like CSS and JS)
-* `make pub-clean`: removes all published materials
 * `make pub-index`: publishes index.html
 * `make pub-404`: publishes 404.html
 * `make app-%`: creates a directory structure for a new app